CPC Definition - Subclass C21D

 Special rules of classification

-• When classifying in C21D all essential features disclosed should be classified in EC classification.
+• When classifying in C21D all essential features disclosed should be classified as invention.

 Glossary of terms